How Many Steps Are In a Mile?

-How to manually calculate steps in a mile for your individual stride length
+How to measure steps in a mile for your stride length

-If you're after an exact answer for the number of steps in a mile or kilometer for your body then try the following (you will need a tape measure or other measuring device):
+If you wish to calculate an exact answer for the number of steps you take when walking or running a mile or kilometer for your body then try the following (you will need a tape measure or other measuring device):

 - Take 10 steps (making sure you either run or walk, depending on which stride you want to measure), measure the distance in feet and then divide by 10 to get your average stride length.

-- There are 5,280 feet in a mile.
+- There are 5,280 feet in a mile (1609.344 meters) .
 So, divide 5,280 by your stride length figure to get your number of steps in a mile.
-If you want the answer in kilometers, divide 3,280 by your stride length figure to get your number of steps in 1 km.
+If you want the answer in kilometers, divide 3,280 by your stride length figure to get your number of steps for 1 km.

 Should you need to convert between feet, inches, centimeters and meters, you can use our handy length and distance calculator.